iahmedfarag/TimeZone/README.md

 demo: https://timezonee.netlify.app/

-you can register, login
+website features:

+Login and Registration: You can create an account or log in to an existing account using your email address and password.

-you can filter and sort products (price, company)
+Product filtering: You can filter products by brand, style, price, and more.

-add products to your cart edit your cart (toggle amount, remove item)
+Adding products to your cart: You can add products to your cart by clicking the "Add to Cart" button.

-must be logged in to can click on checkout

-after you log out your cart will be removed
+Checkout: You can checkout by clicking the "Checkout" button.
+You will need to enter your billing and shipping information, and you will also have the option to create an account.

+We hope you enjoy shopping on our website!